-In this configuration, it seems that the planning of infrastructure for or with renewable and low carbon gases will remain within the competence of ENTSO-G. Indeed, according to draft Gas Regulation, ENNOH will be tasked to cooperate with ENTSO-E and ENTSO-G, reflecting this repartition of sectors among EU energy network operators entities.
-The description of the tasks allocated to ENTSO-G refers solely to the 'natural gas transmission network'.
-Two main conclusions can be drawn for this.
+In this configuration, it seems that the planning of infrastructure for or with renewable and low carbon gases will remain within the competence of ENTSO-G. Indeed, according to draft Gas Regulation, ENNOH will be tasked to cooperate with ENTSO-E and ENTSO-G, reflecting this repartition of sectors among EU energy network operators entities.95 The description of the tasks allocated to ENTSO-G refers solely to the 'natural gas transmission network'.96 Two main conclusions can be drawn for this.
 First, based on the definition of 'natural gas', biogases and gases from biomethane will fall under the competence of ENTSO-G. Second, since ENTSO-G is tasked to ensure cooperation between European TSOs, it will only cover transmission matters, and not distribution.
-Similarly, the mandate of the EU-DSO Entity, as defined in the Electricity Regulation, The revised and extended to cover 'distribution networks which are part of the natural gas system'.
-As a conclusion, rules related to the EU coordination of transmission of natural gas, including biogases and biomethane, will fall under the competence of ENTSO-G, while EU coordination of distribution networks for the same gases will fall under the competence of the EU-DSO Entity.
+Similarly, the mandate of the EU-DSO Entity, as defined in the Electricity Regulation,97 is revised and extended to cover 'distribution networks which are part of the natural gas, including biogases and biomethane, will fall under the competence of ENTSO-G, while EU coordination of distribution networks for the same gases will fall under the competence of ENTSO-G, while EU coordination of distribution networks for the same gases will fall under the competence of the EU-DSO Entity.

 The EU-DSO Entity gets further recognition in the legislative package.
-It is associated to rule elaboration at different stages, and notably on network codes and guidelines that will set the details of the infrastructure regimes.
-99 It is notable that it will cover both electricity and gas, which could raise some issues of consistency compared to the approach followed for transmission.
+It is associated to rule elaboration at different stages, and notably on network codes and guidelines that will set the details of the infrastructure regimes.99 It is notable that it will cover both electricity and gas, which could raise some issues of consistency compared to the approach followed for transmission.
 The approach proposed by the European Commission has been of separating cooperation between European TSOs within electricity on the one hand, and natural gas on the other hand.
 For distribution, the contrary will apply, with European DSOs for electricity and gas collaborating within the same EU entity.
 With ENNOH being responsible for the EU cooperation for the whole system, both transmission and distribution, there is a lack of consistency in the approach across vectors.
-The only reason for not separating cooperation between European DSOs for natural gas and electricity could be to promote sector integration.
+The only reason for not separating cooperation.
 If so intended, the EU-DSO Entity should then also cover hydrogen, which is not the case.
 The recast Directive and Regulation should be more consistent on this point of the EU governance architecture for distribution operators.

-To moderate this apparent strict dichotomy between transmission and distribution for natural gas, certain tasks of ENTSO-G will cover the whole system, i.e., both transmission and distribution.
-Such is the case for the elaboration of a European supply adequacy outlook that shall cover the overall
+To moderate this apparent strict dichotomy between transmission and distribution for natural gas, certain tasks of ENTSO-G will cover the whole system, i.e., both transmission and distribution.100 Such is the case for the elaboration of a European supply adequacy outlook that shall cover the overall